 This is one “overlap” book.
 Smarty: “I like this book because we can read it together”.
 She gets more and more into acting out the stories, and she enjoyed the fact that this book is built as a dialog.
 I personally thought that it’s not as strong as an original and not as interesting as fairy tales, but maybe it’s because I am not a big fan of Mother Goose rhymes in the first place.
 My favorite poem in this book was about Ms Tuffet – it actually explained all the obscure words in the original verse.

-I was surprised that Sandy’s Circus by Tanya Lee Stone made it to Anna’s short list of favorites.
-Anna: I liked it because he made a circus and became a circus performer (Apparently the whole point that Alexander Calder became a very famous artist completely escaped Anna’s attention).
+I was surprised that Sandy’s Circus by Tanya Lee Stone made it to Smarty's short list of favorites.
+Smarty: I liked it because he made a circus and became a circus performer (Apparently the whole point that Alexander Calder became a very famous artist completely escaped Smarty's attention).
 The book was recommended by Lionden Landing, and I enjoyed it too even though I didn’t care much for how it was illustrated.
 It is a very interesting read about the path Alexander Calder took to his famous mobiles and stabiles.

 Smarty: I liked this book because it explains where trash goes.
 I want to build a recycling box and a kitty litter (?).
 I learned about Trash and Recycling by Stephanie Turnbull from No Time For Flashcards, and as all Usborne books it was a big hit.
 I thought that it explains pretty well what happens to trash and how recycling is done.
 Smarty was fascinated to learn that paper gets a bath with a special soap that removes all ink.
 I didn’t know it myself.
 This is a good book to read in preparation for Earth Day.